conwetlab/WMarket/doc/building-from-sources-guide.rst

 Configuring WMarket
 ===================

-Before compiling the code you can be interested in editing some preferences to customize your WMarket instance.
+Before compiling the code, you can be interested in editing some preferences to customize your WMarket instance.
 In this way, you will be able to:

 * Modify the database used to store the information